Cloaks

 A cloak can help other users and bots identify you simply and consistently.
 It can also help limit the exposure of your IP address on the network, although it does not necessarily provide anonymity or prevent the discovery of your IP address, see below.

-As an individual, you can get a generic user cloak in the form of user/username.
-If you are involved with a well-known project or community, you may be able to get a cloak that indicates your affiliation with that group.
+As an individual, you can get a generic user cloak in the form of user/<account-name>.
+If you are involved with a registered project or community, you may be able to get a cloak that indicates your affiliation with that group.

 Generic user cloaks